lcobucci/jwt/README.md

 We can use signatures to be able to verify if the token was not modified after its generation.
 This library implements Hmac, RSA and ECDSA signatures (using 256, 384 and 512).

+### Important

+Do not allow the string sent to the Parser to dictate which signature algorithm to use, or else your application will be vulnerable to a [critical JWT security vulnerability](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries).

+The examples below are safe because the choice in `Signer` is hard-coded and cannot be influenced by malicious users.

 ### Hmac

 Hmac signatures are really simple to be used: